-- Although the majority of trading volume was for contracts involving allowances usable for compliance in the second control period, trading of futures contracts for future control period allowances (i.e., vintages after 2014 and contracts expiring after the compliance deadline) increased dramatically in the fourth quarter of 2014. - The total volume of trading of RGGI futures listed on ICE was 53.7 million CO2 allowances in the fourth quarter of 2014, up from 11.2 million in the prior quarter and from 45.9 million in the fourth quarter of 2013. - Approximately 55 percent of the volume of trading of RGGI futures listed on ICE during the fourth quarter of 2014 was for contracts that expired during the quarter.
-Thus, a large portion of the futures trading resulted in allowance transfers that were reflected in COATS by the end of the quarter.
-Nearly all of the remaining volume was for contracts that will expire in December 2015. - There were 19 option trades reported on ICE in the fourth quarter of 2014, up from eight trades in the prior quarter. - The total volume of options traded in the fourth quarter of 2014 was for 28 million CO2 allowances, which was an increase from 5.6 million in the prior quarter.
+- The total volume of trading of RGGI futures listed on ICE was 29.3 million CO2 allowances in the first quarter of 2015, down 46 percent from 53.7 million in the prior quarter but up 40 percent from 20.9 million in the first quarter of 2014. - Only five percent of the futures trading volume in the first quarter was for contracts involving allowances usable for compliance in the second control period (i.e., contracts expiring prior to the compliance deadline for vintages before 2015).
+All of those trades occurred in January. - Approximately 59 percent of the volume of trading of futures listed on ICE during the first quarter of 2015 was for contracts that expired during the quarter.
+Nearly all of the remaining volume was for contracts that will expire in December 2015. - There were 27 option trades reported on ICE in the first quarter of 2015, up from 19 trades the prior quarter. - The total volume of options traded in the first quarter of 2015 was for 15.5 million CO2 allowances, which was a decrease from 28 million in the prior quarter.